This post may contain affiliate links, full disclosure here.

 Water Cistern System

 Rain buckets are no match for water cisterns.
 They’re essentially large holding containers used to collect rainwater.
 Water cisterns can hold anywhere between 1,400 and 12,000 gallons of water.
 Water cisterns are the way to go if you’re prepping for the end of the world as we know it.
 You’ll need a large room to house a massive water tank, as well as a system of pipes to transport rainwater to the cistern.
 In addition, the tanks used in cistern systems are usually not food-safe.
-You should either treat the water before drinking it or utilise cistern water solely for sanitary reasons.
+You should either treat the water before drinking it or utilize cistern water solely for sanitary reasons.

-Other Water Sources
+Sourcing Other Water Sources

 Make a list of local water sources.
 If you live near a lake, pond, or stream, the above filter is great.
 Even better if you have a pool or hot tub!
 Because water is so heavy, be sure you have a way to get it to your house.
 If you don’t have access to a vehicle, a wheelbarrow or wagon will suffice.
 The water could be transported using the blue Water Bricks seen above.